One-Simon/GitStats/README.md

 ### Generation Flow

-1. Lists repositories visible to the token.
+1. Reads repository metadata visible to the token.
 2. Filters repositories by owner, forks, archived status, and profile repository settings.
-3. Chooses the metric from `timeframe`.
+3. For `timeframe: [weeks` - reads Number of recent changes
-4. For `timeframe: all-time`, reads GitHub language byte totals.
+4. For `timeframe: all-time` - reads GitHub language byte totals.
-5. For a numbered timeframe, reads commits since that many weeks ago and aggregates changed files by language.
-6. Applies `hide-languages`, dynamic grouping, and `max-languages`.
+5. Applies `hide-languages`, dynamic grouping, and `max-languages`.
-7. Renders one SVG for every README config block.
+6. Renders one SVG for every README config block.
-8. Rewrites the managed README display section with matching image tags and spacing.
+7. Rewrites the marked README display section with matching image tags and spacing.
-9. Commits changed generated SVGs and README display updates when `commit: true`.
+8. Auto Commits changed generated SVGs and README display updates when.